suchokrates1/lista-obecnosci/README.md

 Only PNG and JPG files are accepted when uploading signature images in the admin or trainer panels.
 Files with other extensions or MIME types will be rejected.

+## Login format

+All user logins are e-mail addresses.
+The administrator login specified by `ADMIN_LOGIN` and the login provided during trainer registration must be valid e-mail addresses.
+The application will reject invalid addresses during registration and login.